 There are different types of post-secondary education.
 One isn’t better than the other.
 Decide what works for you and your goals.

 In Canada, a college education focuses on the skills you will need for a particular job.
-Colleges offer real-world training like apprenticeship and pre-trades.
+Colleges offer real-world training like apprenticeships and pre-trades.
 Do you want to become a dental assistant?
 A photographer?
 A horticulturist?
 Colleges offer a huge variety of certificates, diplomas, apprenticeships and degrees.

 Universities in Canada offer bachelor’s, master’s, and doctoral degrees.
 College programs often include hands-on learning.
 University programs are more professional and academic.
-You will learn to understand, analyse and apply information in a specialized area.
+You will learn to understand, analyze and apply information in a specialized area.
 Some jobs, due to their nature, require a university degree.
 These include jobs in research, education, or medicine.